codeunion/dotenv-example/README.md

    bundle install
    ```

    to install the necessary gems.
+If this doesn't work, either the "bundler"
+   gem isn't installed or there is something wrong with your Ruby installation.
+   Let us know!
 5. Run

    ```